 Things to think about when planning your roosts:

 - roosts should be at least 12 inches away from the wall providing space for their head or tail to hang off comfortably

-- give at least a couple of feet between the uppermost roost and they ceiling so that your birds don’t chance hitting the ceiling when jumping up to their roosts
+- give at least a couple of feet between the uppermost roost and the ceiling so that your birds don’t chance to hit the ceiling when jumping up to their roosts

 - estimate at least 12 inches of space per bird